 Jim Hall Design and Prototyping Lab

-The shop is located in the sub-basement of Spalding Lab, Building 41, in Room 024.
+Paul Stovall, Supervisor, runs the shop and is available for consultation.
+Shop hours are from 8am–11:30am & from 12pm–5pm, Monday through Friday.
+The shop is located in the sub-basement of Spalding Lab, Building 41, in B224.
 Stairwells are located on both ends of the building, with the western stairwell coming directly into the shop.
 An elevator is available in the center of the building.

 High-Performance Computing Facility